 Erectile dysfunction or disorder (ED) is the inability to develop and maintain an erection for satisfactory sexual intercourse or activity.
 For some men erectile dysfunction can appear occasionally from time to time and for others it is an ongoing problem.
-Erectile dysfunction can have many causes such as tiredness, anxiety or consuming too much alcohol.
+Erectile or male sexual dysfunction, can have many causes such as tiredness, anxiety or consuming too much alcohol.
 However, in some cases ED can be caused by underlying health conditions.
 Treating erectile dysfunction may require a simple lifestyle change, although in some cases, prescription medication can be very helpful in maintaining a satisfactory sex life.

 What is Erectile Dysfunction and what causes it?